jeftegoes/AwsOverview/Management & Governance/AWS Organizations.md

   - Restrict access to certain services (for example: can't use EMR).
   - Enforce PCI compliance by explicitly disabling services.

+# 8. SCP Hierarchy

+TODO diagram

-# 8. Resource Policies & aws:PrincipalOrgID
+# 9. Resource Policies & aws:PrincipalOrgID

 - `aws:PrincipalOrgID` can be used in any resource policies to restrict access to accounts that are member of an AWS Organization.